-AWB Charlesworth Solicitors is based in rural Yorkshire and naturally specialises in Agricultural Law.
+AWB Charlesworth Solicitors Limited is based in rural Yorkshire and naturally specialises in Agricultural Law.

 We are able to offer full legal support covering all the aspects facing farmers and landowners today.
 From tax and succession planning through to sales, purchases and tenancies of agricultural land, we are able to advise you.